“What is the Netherlands known for?” you might ask yourself. Well, we’re here to show you the most iconic Dutch things the country is famous for!

 You could find his work at the Van Gogh Museum in Amsterdam, the Kunst Museum in The Hague, or the Kroller-Muller Museum at the Veluwe.

-His most notable oil paintings comprise landscapes, portraits, self-portraits, including The Starry Night, the Sunflower, Almond Blossom, and the Siesta.
+His most notable oil paintings comprise landscapes, portraits, and self-portraits, including The Starry Night, the Sunflower, Almond Blossom, and the Siesta.

 8. Dutch Masters